-- First, cook the elbow pasta according to package directions.
+- First, cook the elbow pasta according to the package directions.
 Do not overcook the pasta.
 Keep it al dente.

-- While the pasta is cooking, in a large skillet, melt the butter, cheddar, and mozzarella cheeses.
+- While the pasta is cooking, in a large skillet, melt the butter, cheddar, and mozzarella cheese.
 Do not worry if they don’t completely incorporate and make a homogenous mix.
 It’s ok if the fat separates a bit.